-When submitting a trademark application for your business, it is important to decide whether to submit a Standard Character Trademark (aka Word Mark), or a design mark (aka Logo).
+When submitting a trademark application for your business, it is important to decide whether to submit a Standard Character Trademark (aka Word Mark), or should you register to trademark a logo or design mark.
 Clients regularly ask which of these they should apply for to get the best protection for their brand.

 Usually, I advise that first you register the mark as a standard character trademark, if possible.
 Standard Character marks cover the word(s) and provide the broadest form of protection compared to design or logo versions of your trademark.
 Standard Character Marks cover (provide protection for) the words shown in a stylized design mark or logo – no matter how it looks.
 Any design or logo that contains the registered word(s) is protected by a standard character mark.
 You can use any design / logo to show proof of use to the Trademark Office, as long as it contains the registered name / words.

 On the other hand, design marks, or logo trademarks, often change over time.
 A registration for a design mark or logo only covers the particular design submitted.
 Consider, for example, when the owner changes the look of a logo.
 If significant changes are made, the new logo version must be registered.
 It is possible that the old logo trademark registration will not cover the new logo.
 Also, the trademark office may not renew the logo registration if the design has changed.
 If you had a Standard Character trademark registration, changes in logo design would be covered.

 What we mean by “covered” is that, when submitting the specimen of use, any logo or design mark that includes the words will be accepted as proof of use.
 Proof of use is required for all US based trademark applications.
 If you filed an intent to use trademark application, proof of use will be required after the Notice of Allowance.